theusaf/kantibot/README.md

 - More Blocking Options (When new botting patterns are found).
 - Prevent answers during team talk
+- Ensuring banned bots are removed from the UI

 ## Support for other play.kahoot.it scripts